 Figure 2.
 Examples of statistical control for confounding variables informed by causal graphs.
 By including shaded observed variables, either U or W, in a statistical analysis of the effects of X on Y, omitted variable bias is controlled for the results have a causal interpretation.
 The relationship between the control variable and Y might (A and B) or might (C and D) not have a causal interpretation, depending on the structure of the system.
 Note, in (D), Q would have also served as an adequate control instead of W. R would have been a bad control.

 DAGs can help identify how and when to control for confounding variables.
 With a diagram in hand, confounding variables can either be visually obvious or one can utilize a variety of software for analyzing DAGs and conditional independence among variables (e.g., Textor et al. 2016).
 With this knowledge, we can find “open back-doors” (confounding pathways between the causal variable of interest and response variable) that need to be controlled for to eliminate omitted variable bias.
 Perhaps, most importantly, one can justify their choice of control variables with a DAG, making their assumptions about how a system works before an analysis transparent to readers of their work in the literature.
-Even further, a DAG can show us where it is not possible to “shut the back door,” to generate causally valid inference, requiring us to use techniques like instrumental variables or the “front door criterion” to provide causal identification (Pearl 2009; Bellemare et al. 2024)
+Even further, a DAG can show us where it is not possible to “shut the back door” for causal identification of effects, requiring us to use other techniques like instrumental variables or Pearl’s “front door criterion” (Pearl 2009; Bellemare et al. 2024).

 A causal diagram is, therefore, the first step on the way for identifying potential omitted variable bias.
 On their own, however, they do not in and of themselves provide a means for statistically controlling for OVB, particularly if we have not measured the confounding variable.
 Nor does a causal diagram help us in the face of unknown confounding variables that we have failed to imagine as part of our system.
 Indeed, we may also not know the true DAG that represents the data generating process and causal and confounding relationships in the system.
 A DAG only represents a researcher’s current understanding and own assumptions about the causal relationships within a system.
 However, they provide a useful tool to begin to think about where spatial and temporal confounders that we have failed to think about might be lurking and begin to consider choices to address them.
-This later point is important.
-Even if we do not have the correct DAG or have not thought of all possible confounders, recognizing the places where spatial and temporal confounders might lurk allow us to review complementary approaches that combine observational sampling designs with statistical designs to allow us to lessen our reliance on a perfectly correct process-based DAG and still get valid causal inference.
+Even if we do not have the correct DAG or have not thought of all possible confounders, recognizing the places where spatial and temporal confounders might lurk allow us to leverage complementary approaches that lessen our reliance on a perfectly correct DAG to eliminate effects of confounding variables.
+We next review these approaches that combine observational sampling designs with statistical designs to also account for unobserved and potentially unknown confounding variables to eliminate more sources of omitted variables bias.

 A Problem of Omitted Snails